 Ditch: The shoe rack.

 "When guests walk into your home, they should see something welcoming and interesting," says Pickens.
-"After all first impressions are everything.
-So a dirty shoe rack is just not chic."
+"After all, first impressions are everything."

 Add: A bench or credenza.

 "Instead, add a bench or credenza with a shoe basket underneath if you need the storage," recommends the designer.